tshepang/blog/content/Star Trek Into Darkness (2013).md

 +++

-The concept of a spaceship that can double as a submarine is interesting, but there\'s not much else to celebrate in this otherwise not-boring movie.
+The concept of a spaceship that can double as a submarine is interesting, but there's not much else to celebrate in this otherwise not-boring movie.